m-a-d-n-e-s-s/madness/INSTALL.md

 ## Prerequisites

 Fast BLAS and linear algebra libraries are essential.
 These must be sequential (single thread) implementations since MADNESS uses tasks/threads for parallelism and invokes the BLAS within a single-threaded task.
 On X86, we recommend the free [Intel MKL library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html#gs.8bsxug), which is auto detected on all platforms if the environment variable `MKLROOT` is set.
-On MacOS, the Apple **?X?X?** library (installed from where **??**) is also autodetected.
+On MacOS, the Apple [Accelerate](https://developer.apple.com/documentation/accelerate) framework (installed as part of [Xcode](https://developer.apple.com/xcode/)) is also autodetected.
 AMD ACML has not been tested in a while but can be enabled with the CMake variables below.
-Other libraries need to have their link (and possibly also header) paths and flags provided in the CMake variables.
-On ARM, we recommend the ARM performance library available with their optimized LLVM compiler and enabled with the `--armpl`` compiler flag.
-The OpenBLAS libary for ARM had a major peformance problem when we last tested it in circa 2020 due to a mutex around a memory block shared by all threads (this issue was reported and could be fixed by now).
+Other libraries need to have their link (and possibly also header) paths and flags provided in the CMake variables for the compiler and linker.
+On ARM, we recommend the ARM performance library available with their optimized LLVM compiler and enabled with the `-armpl`` compiler+linker flag.
+The OpenBLAS libary for ARM (not on x86) had a major peformance problem when we last tested it in circa 2020 due to a mutex around a memory block shared by all threads (this issue was reported and might be fixed by now).

 MADNESS will autodetect the [Intel TBB library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onetbb.html#gs.8byhgg), which is available for free from Intel or via standard Linux package managers (even on ARM).
 TBB provides a fast task pool.
 If this is not detected, MADNESS will employ its own task pool.
 [PaRSEC](https://icl.utk.edu/parsec/) can also be used (see variables below) but is not recommended unless you are using MADNESS with the [Template Task Graph](https://github.com/TESSEorg/ttg).